kvanbortel/swen-261-team-project/docs/DesignDoc.md

 ### Model Tier
 > _**[Sprint 1]**
 >
-> The abstract class for our Model Tier implementation is our Need Class.
+> The abstract class for our Model Tier implementation is our Need class.
 It has generalized members and functions including name, id and fullfillment status.
 >
-> Our DonationNeed class inherits from our Need Class.
+> Our DonationNeed class inherits from our Need class.
 Our DonationNeed class has specialized members and functions such as cost and it's getter and setter methods.

 > _**[Sprint 2, 3 & 4]** Provide a summary of this tier of your architecture.
 This
 > section will follow the same instructions that are given for the View